Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Stochastic integrals

 applying the stochastic Fubini Theorem, the expression above is equal to

-where $R_\epsilon(t)$ is a boundary term that converges to $0$ ucp, so that we can ignore it.
+where $R_\epsilon(t)$ is a boundary term that converges to $0$ in probability, for any $t \in [s,T]$, so that we can ignore it.
 We can apply now the maximal inequality stated in \cite{Stein70}, Theorem 1: there exists a universal constant $C>0$ such that, for every $f\in L^2([s,t];\mathbb{R})$,

 According to the vector valued version of the Lebesgue differentiation Theorem (see Theorem II.2.9 in \cite{DiestelUhl77}), the following quantity

 converges $\ud \mathbb{P} \otimes \ud r$ a.e. to $\X(r)$.
 Consequently (\ref{eq:Este}) and dominated convergence theorem imply